emer/axon/README.md

 ### SendSpike

-For each Neuron, if `Spike != 0`, then iterate over `SendPrjns` for that layer, and for each sending Synapse, `Prjn.GScale.Scale` (computed projection scaling, see [Projection scaling](#projection-scaling)) is multiplied by the synaptic weight `Wt`, and added into the `GBuf` buffer for each receiving neuron, at the ring index for `Com.Delay` (such that it will be added that many cycles later in `PrjnGatherSpikes`).
+For each Neuron, if `Spike != 0`, then iterate over `SendPaths` for that layer, and for each sending Synapse, `Path.GScale.Scale` (computed pathway scaling, see [Projection scaling](#pathway-scaling)) is multiplied by the synaptic weight `Wt`, and added into the `GBuf` buffer for each receiving neuron, at the ring index for `Com.Delay` (such that it will be added that many cycles later in `PathGatherSpikes`).
 The `PIBuf` for the inhibitory pool of each receiving neuron is also incremented.

 This is expensive computationally because it requires traversing all of the synapses for each sending neuron, in a sparse manner due to the fact that few neurons are typically spiking at any given cycle.

 ### SynCaSend, SynCaRecv

-If synapse-level calcium (Ca) is being used for the trace *Credit* assignment factor in learning, then two projection-level functions are called across all projections, which are optimized to first filter by any sending neurons that have just spiked (`SynCaSend`) and then any receiving neurons that spiked (`SynCaRecv`) -- Ca only needs to be updated in these two cases.
+If synapse-level calcium (Ca) is being used for the trace *Credit* assignment factor in learning, then two pathway-level functions are called across all pathways, which are optimized to first filter by any sending neurons that have just spiked (`SynCaSend`) and then any receiving neurons that spiked (`SynCaRecv`) -- Ca only needs to be updated in these two cases.
 This major opmitimization is only possible when using the simplified purely spike-driven form of Ca as in the `CaSpk` vars above.
 Another optimization is to exclude any neurons for which `CaSpkP` and `CaSpkD` are below a low update threshold `UpdateThr` = 0.01.

 After filtering, the basic cascaded integration shown above is performed on synapse-level variables where the immediate driving Ca value is the product of `CaSyn` on the recv and send neurons times a `SpikeG` gain factor:
 * `CaM += (SpikeG * send.CaSyn * recv.CaSyn - CaM) / MTau`